Most organisations still treat training data as a one-time input. They collect a set, train a model, deploy a pilot, and move on.

 - Workflow and ticket automation.

 The main problems arise before training begins.
 Content sits in many tools, formats, and languages.
-Teams need to find it, clean it, and control who can use which parts.

 Table: Challenges and Solutions for Text Data